ronnyml/snowplow-wiki/setup-guide/3-setup-enrich/scala-kinesis-enrich/Install-Scala-Kinesis-Enrich.md

 	$ cd 3-enrich/scala-kinesis-enrich

-Edit the `project/Dependencies.scala` file to change the specs2 version from 2.3.6 to 2.2 (this is prevents a dependency conflict).

 Use `sbt` to resolve dependencies, compile the source, and build an [assembled][assembly] fat JAR file with all dependencies.

 	$ sbt assembly

-The `jar` file will be saved as `snowplow-kinesis-enrich-0.2.0` in the `target/scala-2.10` subdirectory - it is now ready to be deployed.
+The `jar` file will be saved as `snowplow-kinesis-enrich-0.2.1` in the `target/scala-2.10` subdirectory - it is now ready to be deployed.

 Next: [[Configure Scala Kinesis Enrich]]